-Try this easy recipe for an affordable family meal.
-Russ Crandall shares this super-savory Mediterranean inspired, Greek Pan-Fried Pork recipe, otherwise know as Tigania.
+Try this easy-to-follow recipe for an affordable family meal.
+Russ Crandall shares his super-savory, Mediterranean inspired, Greek Pan-Fried Pork recipe, otherwise know as Tigania.

 Time: 45 min.